top of page

 Information on all the group’s officers can be found here.

-We are delighted to invite you to announce the next session of the All Parliamentary Water Group.
+We are delighted to announce the next session of the All-Parliamentary Water Group which will take place from 17:00 – 18:00 in Parliament and online via Zoom.

 If you have any questions, please contact the Group’s secretariat at appwg@connectpa.co.uk